OFS/opae-sdk/doc/src/fpga_tools/pci_device/pci_device.md

 ### POSITIONAL ARGUMENTS ###
     `device filter`

-    pcie address of a device or vendor/device ID pair.
+    PCIe address of a device or vendor/device ID pair.
-    The pcie address follows the format of [segment:]bus:device.function while the vendor/device ID pair follows the format [vendor ID]:[device ID] where at least one of these must be present.
+    The PCIe address follows the format of [segment:]bus:device.function while the vendor/device ID pair follows the format [vendor ID]:[device ID] where at least one of these must be present.